SpyrosSiannas/record-label-webapp/README.md

 Steps for updating and viewing the repo
 ---
+Initally, make sure you are in the develop branch
+`git switch develop`

 First, we have to get the updated files from the repository

 `git fetch --all`